David Adams Richards

-David Adams Richards CM ONB (born 17 October 1950) is a Canadian writer and member of the Canadian Senate.
+David Adams Richards CM ONB (born 17 October 1950) is a Canadian writer and former member of the Canadian Senate.

 Background

 Born in Newcastle, New Brunswick, Richards left St. Thomas University in Fredericton, three credits shy of completing a BA.
 After publishing a poetry chapbook in 1972, he won the Norma Epstein Award, a literary prize for unpublished writing by Canadian university students, in 1974 for an excerpt from his novel manuscript The Coming of Winter, and the novel was published later that year as his fiction debut.

 Career

 Over his career as a writer, Richards has published novels, stage plays, short stories and non-fiction work.
 His fiction typically addresses the lives and experiences of poor and working class residents of the Miramichi region of New Brunswick, exploring spiritual and philosophical themes influenced by Richards' Roman Catholic faith.

 Richards has been a writer-in-residence at various universities and colleges across Canada, including the University of New Brunswick.

 On 30 August 2017, the appointment of Richards to the Senate of Canada on the advice of Prime Minister Justin Trudeau was announced.

-On 25 April 2018, Richards resigned from the Independent Senators Group to sit as a non-caucusing independent senator.
+On 24 April 2018, Richards resigned from the Independent Senators Group to sit as an unaffiliated senator.
 Richards stressed that he had not felt pressured by the ISG, saying that he left because he wants a high degree of personal autonomy, citing how he never joined the Writers' Union of Canada or PEN Canada as an author.
 Richards also said that since Trudeau had appointed him as an independent, he felt it was his duty to be as independent as possible.

 On 4 November 2019, he joined the Canadian Senators Group.

+On 21 May 2025, he left the Canadian Senators Group to again sit as a Non-affiliated Senator.

+On 3 June 2025, he joined the Conservative Party of Canada caucus.
+He retired from the Senate on 17 October 2025, upon reaching the mandatory retirement age of 75.